 Sellers who are using the Flat Rate Scheme must have decided if they wanted to remain in the scheme by 1 January 2021.

 Any sales a seller makes through an online marketplace, where the online marketplace is liable to account for the VAT, will not be included in the Flat Rate Scheme calculation from 1 January 2021.

 Sellers who decided to remain in the scheme will continue to be subject to its conditions, including the restrictions on recovering VAT.

 A seller can decide to leave the scheme at any time.

 Goods sold before 1 January 2021

-If a seller receives payment for an order before 11pm on 31 December 2020 and dispatches the item after that time, these rules will not apply.
+If a seller received payment for an order before 11pm on 31 December 2020 and dispatched the item after that time, these rules would not apply.